suffolklibraries/sljekyll/_recurrents/sudbury-open-space.md

 ---
 recurrent-title: 'Open space: drop in for health info and chats.
-All welcome.
-(CANCELLED DUE TO CORONAVIRUS SITUATION)'
+All welcome.'
 recurrent-description: 'See the <a href="/health/open-space/sudbury/">latest Sudbury Open Space timetable</a>.'
 recurrent-day: Thursday
 recurrent-times: 1230-1430